 The Institute for Digital Civic Culture cultivates leaders from across all professions and sectors to lead effectively online.
 This six-week intensive program is for individuals who are looking for ways to bring their authentic leadership online and inspire the best from those whom they serve.

 If you’re tired of a toxic internet and want to be part of the solution, consider applying for the next cohort of the IDCC flagship program.
 Click here for more information or to apply now!

-Amanda Quraishi is a contributing fellow with the USC Center for Religion and Civic Culture.
+Amanda Quraishi is a guest contributor with the USC Center for Religion and Civic Culture.